mollygibson/2014-08-11-wustl/novice/reproducible_workflow/index.md

 What does it mean for science to be reproducible?
 In the words of Buckheit and Donoho (2005):

-<em>"An article about a computational result is advertising, not
-scholarship.
-The actual scholarship is the full software environment code and data, that produced the result." </em>
+**"An article about a computational result is advertising, not scholarship.
+The actual scholarship is the full software environment code and data, that produced the result."**

 Victoria Stodden has written extensively about the idea of reproducibility in scientific software - you may want to look up [some of her